statamic/docs/content/collections/docs/antlers.md

 ---
 ## Overview

 Antlers view files are often called templates.
-Any files in your `resources/views` directory that use the `.antlers.html` file extension will be parsed with the Antlers engine.
+Any files in your `resources/views` directory using an `.antlers.html` file extension will be parsed with the Antlers engine.

 ## Antlers Syntax